 6" Modern Farmhouse Plank - Nickel Gap - MDF

-Being only ½ thick, it offers the utility of a thin shiplap plank, but with the alignment accuracy of a Tongue & Groove plank that ensures a straight and level horizontal/vertical joint on the wall or ceiling.
+Despite its slim profile, this plank offers the practicality of a thin shiplap while ensuring precise alignment like a Tongue & Groove.
+Experience the straight and level horizontal/vertical joint you desire on any wall or ceiling.

 Help Choosing the Right Plank

 We manufacture a wide variety of Planks and Sheets in different materials for differant applications.
 We offer advice for those who need help choosing the right one.

 Modern Farmhouse, Tongue & Groove, Nickel Gap, Plank, with a deep Square Groove in Primed MDF 5 5/16" tall, ½" thick.
 They look stunning in both traditional and modern Interiors.
 A look that works well for walls, sides of staircases or ceilings.
 Our MDF Muskoka Nickel Gap Planks have a deep square groove typically only found in the thicker tongue and groove planks.

 Each 8-foot plank covers 3.3 square feet, and the 16 foot covers 6.5 square feet.
 Made with the groove as deep and wide as possible for its thickness.
 Eight-foot lengths are best for more economical UPS shipping.
 If you are using for ceilings, we recommend that you use shorter planks, spacing the joints randomly and bevel the edges just like hardwood flooring.
 Keep in mind that 16-foot material can only be shipped by transport truck; the maximum length that UPS can deliver is 8 feet.
 This plank looks great running either horizontal or vertical on walls.
 We also offer Beadboard planks and Beams you can call our experts for assistance at any time.